 All citrus trees are heavy feeders and need plenty of energy.

-They are likely to benefit from nitrogen-rich or other NPK fertilizers which apart from containing essential macronutrients also have additional micronutrients such as iron, manganese, zinc, boron, and copper to make up for nutrient deficiencies in the soil.
+They are likely to benefit from nitrogen-rich or other NPK fertilizers, which contain essential macronutrients and have additional micronutrients such as iron, manganese, zinc, boron, and copper to make up for nutrient deficiencies in the soil.

 There are fertilizers designed specially to be used for citrus trees known as general citrus fertilizers.